Rosa von Praunheim

-Holger Bernhard Bruno Mischwitzky (born Holger Radtke; 25 November 1942), known professionally as Rosa von Praunheim, is a German film director, author, producer, professor of directing and one of the most influential and famous queer activists in the German-speaking world.
-A pioneer of Queer Cinema and gay activist from the very beginning, von Praunheim was a key co-founder of the modern lesbian and gay movement in West Germany and Switzerland.
+Holger Bernhard Bruno Mischwitzky (born Holger Radtke; 25 November 1942 – 17 December 2025), known professionally as Rosa von Praunheim, was a German film director, author, producer, professor of directing and one of the most influential and famous queer activists in the German-speaking world.
+A pioneer of Queer Cinema and gay activist, von Praunheim was a key co-founder of the modern lesbian and gay movement in West Germany and Switzerland.
 He was an early advocate of AIDS awareness and safer sex.
-Furthermore, he is one of the most important representatives of the New German Cinema.
+Furthermore, he was one of the most important representatives of the New German Cinema.

-His films center on queer-related themes and strong female characters, are characterized by excess and employ a campy style.
-They have featured such personalities as Keith Haring, Larry Kramer, Diamanda Galás, William S. Burroughs, Allen Ginsberg, Judith Malina, Jeff Stryker, Jayne County, Divine, Charlotte von Mahlsdorf and a row of Warhol superstars.
-In over 50 years, von Praunheim has made more than 150 films (short and feature-length films).
+His films centre on queer-related themes and strong female characters, are characterized by excess and employ a campy style.
+They have featured such personalities as Keith Haring, Larry Kramer, Diamanda Galás, William S. Burroughs, Allen Ginsberg, Judith Malina, Jeff Stryker, Jayne County, Divine, Charlotte von Mahlsdorf, and a row of Warhol superstars.
+In over 50 years, von Praunheim made more than 150 films (short and feature-length films).